 If your body is healthy, Lp(a) isn’t usually problematic, and can be beneficial since it helps to repair damaged blood vessels.
 But if your arteries need substantial repair, Lp(a) can build up, inflaming the blood and making it sticky and likely to clot.

-What is the Lp(a) normal range?
-The Lp(a) normal range is <30 mg/dL.
+What is the Lp(a) optimal range?
+The Lp(a) optimal range is <30 mg/dL.
 If you have high levels of Lp(a), I recommend taking fish or squid oil (1 or 2 g daily), nattokinase (50 mg twice daily) or lumbrokinase (20 mg once or twice daily), and regular (not non-flush) niacin (up to 2 g daily).

 What Are the Best Blood Tests for Cholesterol?

 How is cholesterol tested?
 If you really want to find out the risk your cholesterol levels pose, you can’t rely on a traditional lipid panel blood test to do the job.
 Such cholesterol tests simply measure total LDL, HDL, and triglycerides.

 These lipid panel blood tests are what most doctors will order, but they’re quite outdated.
 They won’t tell you about your HDL and LDL fractions (that is, whether you have predominantly small dense cholesterol particles, or large buoyant ones).
 That’s why it’s imperative that you talk to your doctor about having one of these more specific blood tests for cholesterol:

 - Lipoprotein Particle Profile (LPP) Test (developed by SpectraCell)

 - Cardio IQ Report (offered through Quest Diagnostics)

 - The VAP Test (from LabCorp)